 How Can Snoring Be Stopped

-Novelist Anthony Burgess once said; “Laugh and the world laughs with you, snore and you sleep alone.” which might ring true for anyone who is, or knows a noisy snorer!
-Snoring isn’t usually a serious problem but it can be a nuance, especially if it wakes you or others up.
+Novelist Anthony Burgess once said; “Laugh and the world laughs with you, snore and you sleep alone.”.
+This might ring true for anyone who is, or knows a noisy snorer!
+Snoring isn’t usually a serious problem but it can be a nuisance, especially if it wakes you or others up.

-To prevent you having to sleep alone (unless it’s by choice), in this article we aim to help those affected by snoring by expanding on these simple tips to stop snoring as well as exploring the wider topic of snoring with the aim of setting you on the path to a restful night’s sleep.
+To prevent you from having to sleep alone, unless it’s by choice, in this article we aim to help those affected by snoring.
+We will expand on simple tips to stop snoring as well as exploring the wider topic of snoring.
+We aim to set you on the path to a restful night’s sleep.

 The noise level that starts to have an effect on sleep is around 40dB.
-This is the equivalent to bird call or ambient sounds.
+This is the equivalent of birdcall or ambient sounds.
 Loud snoring has been witnessed in the range of 50dB to 100+dB – that’s as loud as a jet taking off next to you!